Report on future of natural gas in Oregon draws criticism from watchdog group

 The Citizens’ Utility Board said scenarios laid out in the report miss the mark on the state’s climate goals and don’t serve customers

-A worker checks gauges on a natural gas tank.
+A natural gas-burning plant in Hermiston would be the center of an emissions-reduction project to fight climate change.
+Pictured here, a worker checks gauges on a natural gas tank.
 (Getty Images)

 A utility report on the future of natural gas in Oregon is drawing the ire of a customer watchdog group.

 Members of the Citizens Utility Board, which represents thousands of Oregon customers, said the report depicting future rate scenarios fails to meet Oregon’s climate goals or take customers fully into account.

 At issue is the state’s climate goal of reducing greenhouse gas emissions by 90% over the next three decades.
 At least 26% of that reduction will have to come from the natural gas utilities.
 Those reductions could lead to higher rates for Oregonians across the state who rely on natural gas for heating, cooling and other uses as gas companies switch to renewable fuel.